Variety pack

 Common process associations: Varied, but limited to what CGLE normally processes.
 Washed, natural, hybrid washed, XO

-Robert’s opinion: The first year I had these, I didn’t know about the crossed genetic origing.
+Robert’s opinion: The first year I had these, I didn’t know about the crossed genetic origin.
 I thought it was a simply tasty varietal from a farm I enjoy very much.
-Not much to say here, let the CGLE farm reputation and process decide whether you might like this.
+Not much to say here, let the CGLE farm reputation and process decide whether you might like this as you won’t see this offered elsewhere.

 Chico gallo